st-bert/learn-microservices/modules/mlops/slides/extras/Database.md

-# MySQL DB
+# PostgreSQL DB

-This section provides a detailed description of the MySQL database schema used in the MLOps project.
+This section provides a detailed description of the PostgreSQL database schema used in the MLOps project.

 The database schema consists of two databases: a Dataset Database for storing the actual data and an MLflow Metadata Database for tracking experiments and model information.